upsideos/upsideos-solana-rwa/README.md

 Lockup periods are enforced via:

-- `initializeTransferRule(transferGroupIdFrom, transferGroupIdTo, unixTimestamp)` or `setAllowTransferRule(transferGroupIdFrom, transferGroupIdTo, unixTimestamp)` allows transfers from one Transfer Group to another after the unixTimestamp.
+- `initializeTransferRule(fromGroup, toGroup, unixTimestamp)` or `setAllowTransferRule(fromGroup, toGroup, unixTimestamp)` allows transfers from one Transfer Group to another after the unixTimestamp.
 If the unixTimestamp is 0, then no transfer is allowed.

 ## Maximum Number of Holders Allowed